 3. Mykonos

 The real estate of Mykonos is very famous.
 Lying between Tinos, Syros, Paros, and Naxos, it is one of the most beautiful islands in the country.
+Property purchases in this area typically focus on upscale, sea-view homes that are well suited for short-term holiday rentals.
+That’s why the demand is largely driven by global, high net worth investors.
+Moreover, towns like Chora and Ornos are considered the most family-friendly parts of Mykonos.

 You can choose from numerous plush villas and apartments.

-- Smaller villas or entry-level properties in non-prime areas can start around €0.8 million to €1 million.
+- Smaller villas or entry level properties in non prime areas can start around €250,000 to €450,000

-- Well-finished 2–3-bedroom villas in good locations typically range from €1.5 million to €2.5 million.
+- Well-finished 2–3-bedroom villas in good locations typically exceed €1 million.

 - Large 5+ bedroom villas with pools, sea views, or prime-area positioning typically start at around €3 million and can go significantly higher.